codewithkael/TwitchWithWebRTC/README.md

 To deploy the Oven Media Engine, use the following Docker command:

-----to setup the oven media engine simply run this---- docker run --name ome -d -e OME_HOST_IP=YOUR_IP_ADDRESS \
+## to setup the oven media engine simply run this
+docker run --name ome -d -e OME_HOST_IP=YOUR_IP_ADDRESS \
 -p 1935:1935 -p 9999:9999/udp -p 9000:9000 -p 3333:3333 \
 -p 3478:3478 -p 10000-10009:10000-10009/udp \
 airensoft/ovenmediaengine:0.15.13

-----for oven player use this---- docker run -d -p 8090:80 airensoft/ovenplayerdemo:latest
+## for oven player use this
+docker run -d -p 8090:80 airensoft/ovenplayerdemo:latest

-----oven player url is here---- http://YOUR_IP_ADDRESS:8090/
+## oven player url is here
+http://YOUR_IP_ADDRESS:8090/

 ## Tutorial Video